rachelannhodson/Credit_Risk_Resampling/report_credit_risk_resampling.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model_Original:
   * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+* Machine Learning Model_Resampled:
   * Description of Model 2 Accuracy, Precision, and Recall scores.

 ## Summary